-- 1. HCBS Children's Extensive Supports (CES) Waiver - Respite shall be provided according to an individual or group rates as defined below: Individual: the Member receives respite in a one-on-one situation.
-There are no other Members in the setting also receiving respite services.
-Individual respite occurs for ten (10) hours or less in a twenty-four (24)-hour period.
+1. HCBS Children's Extensive Supports (CES) Waiver

+- a.
+Respite shall be provided according to an individual or group rates as defined below: Individual: the Member receives respite in a one-on-one situation.
+There are no other Mmembers in the setting also receiving respite services.
+Individual respite occurs for ten (10) hours or less in a twenty-four (24)-hour period. - b.
-- b.
 Individual day: the Member receives respite in a one-on-one situation for cumulatively more than ten (10) hours in a twenty-four (24)-hour period.
 A full day is ten (10) hours or greater within a twenty-four (24)- hour period. - c.
 Overnight group: the Member receives respite in a setting which is defined as a facility that offers twenty-four (24)-hour supervision through supervised overnight group accommodations.
 The total cost of overnight group within a twenty-four (24)-hour period shall not exceed the respite daily rate. - d.
 Group: the Member receives care along with other individuals, who may or may not have a disability.
 The total cost of the group rate within a twenty-four (24)-hour period shall not exceed the respite daily rate.
-The following limitations to respite service shall apply: - e.
-The total amount of respite provided in one support plan year may not exceed an amount equal to 30)day units and 1,880 15-minute units.
-The Department may approve a higher amount based on a need due to the Member's age, disability or unique Family circumstances. - f.
+The following limitations to respite service shall apply: - Sibling care is not allowed for care needed due to caregiver's work, volunteer, or education schedule or for caregiver relief from care of the sibling. - e.
+The total amount of respite provided in one support plan year may not exceed an amount equal to thirty (30)-day units and one thousand eight hundred eighty (1,880) individual-15-minute units.
+The Department may approve a higher amount based on a need due to the Member's age, disability or unique Ffamily circumstances. - f.
 Overnight group respite may not substitute for other services provided by the provider such as Personal Care, Behavioral Services or other services not covered by the HCBS-CES waiver. - g.
 Respite shall be reimbursed according to a unit rate or daily rate whichever is less.
 The daily overnight or group respite rate shall not exceed the respite daily rate. - h.
 The purpose of respite is to provide the primary caregiver a break from the ongoing daily care of a Member.
-Therefore, additional respite units beyond the service limit will not be approved for Members who receive skilled nursing, certified nurse aide services, or home care allowance from the primary caregiver. - 2.
-HCBS Children with Life Limiting Illness (CLLI) Waiver - a.
+Therefore, additional respite units beyond the service limit will not be approved for Members who receive skilled nursing, certified nurse aide services, or home care allowance from the primary caregiver.

+2. HCBS Children with Life Limiting Illness (CLLI) Waiver

+- a.
 Respite is not to exceed thirty (30) days per support plan year, as determined by the Department approved Assessment. - 3.
 HCBS Children's Habilitation Residential Program Waiver (CHRP) Waiver - a.
 The total amount of respite provided in one support plan year may not exceed an amount equal to thirty (30) day units and one thousand eight hundred eighty (1,880) individual units, where one unit is equal to 15 minutes.
-The Department may approve a higher amount when needed due to the Member's age, disability or unique Family circumstances. - b.
-During the time when Respite care is occurring, the Foster Care Home or Kinship Care Home may not exceed six (6) foster children or a maximum of eight (8) total children, with no more than two (2) children under the age of (two) 2.
+The Department may approve a higher amount when needed due to the Member's age, disability or unique Family circumstances.

+- b.
+During the time when Respite care is occurring, the Foster Care Home or Kinship Care no more than two (2) children under the age of (two) 2.
 The respite home must be in compliance with all applicable rules and requirements for Family Foster Care Homes. - c.
 Respite is available for children or youth living in the Family home and may not be utilized while the Member is receiving Habilitation services.